Medicaid expansion in Utah

 Who is currently eligible for Medicaid in Utah?

 Utah was among the states that initially implemented Medicaid in the first year it was available; their program became effective in July 1966.
-But existing Medicaid coverage is mainly limited to children and those who are elderly, disabled, or pregnant, as well as women with breast or cervical cancer and very low-income parents.
+Coverage is available under the following eligibility rules:

 - Pregnant women with household income up to 139 percent of poverty.
 The mother receives full Medicaid coverage throughout the pregnancy and for 60 days postpartum.

 - Children with household incomes up to 139 percent of poverty (CHIP is available to children with household incomes up to 200 percent of poverty).

 - Women with household incomes up to 250 percent of poverty are eligible for certain cancer screenings through the Utah Cancer Control Program (UCCP).
 If they are found to have breast or cervical cancer during the screening, they are eligible for full Medicaid coverage.
 If they have a precancerous condition (breast or cervical), they are eligible for three months of Medicaid.

 - Adults (with or without dependent children) can get Medicaid coverage if their household income is under 100 percent of poverty.
 This limit will increase to 138% of the poverty level as of January 2020.

 - Utah provides Medicaid for various other select populations – check their list to see if you might be in any of the eligible groups.